Suboxone Detox: Timeline, Symptoms, and How to Safely Withdraw

 Days 1-3

 The first few days after stopping Suboxone are typically the most challenging.
 You may experience withdrawal symptoms such as anxiety, insomnia, sweating, and muscle aches.
-These symptoms usually peak around day 3 and can be managed with over-the-counter medications and supportive care from your healthcare provider.
+These symptoms usually get worse around day 3.
+You can manage them with over-the-counter medicine and help from your doctor.

 Days 4-7